-Managing an Export Compliance Program properly ensures its effectiveness.
-Any plan, no matter how well conceived, is only as effective as its execution.
-Given the importance of export compliance to the sustainability of a business this is a task that must be addressed appropriately.
+Managing an Export Compliance Program (ECP) properly ensures its effectiveness.
+These programs are essential to the sustainability of a business.
+However, any plan, no matter how well conceived, is only as effective as its execution.

 A properly designed export compliance program should be tailored to the unique requirements of the business.
 These requirements should include the size of the business, the percentage of sales that are export controlled, and the expected growth of the organization.
 The plan should be kept current with changes in regulations and should include procedures to handle compliance issues.

 Requirements for Managing an Export Compliance Program vary between these two agencies and organizations should refer to current requirements to create and maintain their program.
 However, these key elements are critical for any program.